RosalindHook/assignment3_SQL/README.md

   9. Adding a new table 'book_value'; and
   10. Populating 'book_value' table with replacement costs linked to the 'books' table via book_id (FK).

-* These modified tables enable new scenarios and queries, including DELETE:
+* These modified tables enable new scenarios and queries, including a DELETE query for when data becomes obsolete:

 * **Scenario 9:** Check the availability of books by Charles Spellkens for a customer.